leodemisel/project-website/index.md

   });
 </script>

+Let’s first take a look at weekdays.
+Each of us coming from different countries, we were surprised that the usual weekday when movies tend to come out in our country is not an international standard, this is very clearly illustrated on the map.
+As we can see, most of the world releases their movies on Fridays and Thursdays.
+These choices are pretty easy to understand; end of the work week dates and outings make people more susceptible to go to the movies and studios can then capitalize on a full opening weekend which is a critical metric of a movie’s success.
+However there are still some oddballs in the mix.
+For example, Japan seems to prefer Saturdays to release movies, which considering the importance of the opening weekend doesn’t initially seem to be the best choice.
+Similarly, France and the Philippines opt for Wednesdays, a decision that may initially appear unconventional.
+An important thing to consider is that local strategies of movie releases during the week are heavily dependent on local culture and habits.
+Unlike many Western countries where school days conclude around 3 pm consistently, French students often finish between 4 and 6 pm on weekdays, with Wednesdays ending at noon.
+The midweek break gives students their whole Wednesday afternoon off, making it a favorable choice for movie releases compared to friday.

+Regarding release dates within a month, it is truly shocking to see how many more movies come out the first day of the month compared to the rest, so shocking that it becomes suspicious.
+After some analysis it becomes clear that this is due to faulty data.
+Our theory is that when inputting the release date of a movie, if the only data available is the month of release people will sometime put the first day of that month as a default.
+The only actual relevant thing that seems to stand out are mid-month releases in Asia but aside from that since vacations and availability of the public can change from one month to another, there shouldn’t be any particular strategy that can be highlighted regarding months as a whole.

+Now let's look at releases within a year.
 One immediate trend that is noticeable is that a lot of country’s maximum rate of release seem to take place around the 35th week of the year which corresponds to the end of august and beginning of september.
 There also seems to be a smaller peak the 20th week which corresponds to mid-May.
 Before jumping to any conclusion we’d like to see if there’s an actual statistical relevance to these observations.
 To this end we performed a PCA analysis of movie releases across the years and plotted the projected movie releases using four principal components.
 This process highlights mutual variations between each year so in this graph each plot corresponds to a plot between 1950 and 2011.

 ![A great image](/assets/img/movie_release_PCA.png)